Skip to main content

 • Infrastructure costs stayed high and unpredictable.
 Running self-hosted Temporal on cloud infrastructure meant database instances, compute capacity, load balancers, storage.
 Overprovisioning for peak load and high availability drove costs higher than expected.

-The infrastructure moved.
+The infrastructure changed.
 The problems followed.

 The Solution: Zero-Downtime Migration to Temporal Cloud